Are Women Naturally Monogamous?

 Men Aren’t Hard Wired To Find Breasts Attractive

-Posted on December 20, 2010, in feminism, gender, men, psychology, race/ethnicity, sex, sexism, women and tagged American Indians, Charles Darwin, Charles Dawrin, culture, Evolutionary Psychology, feminism, gender, monogamy, monogomy, Native Americans, polygamy, sexism, sexuality, Tahiti.
+Posted on December 20, 2010, in feminism, gender, men, psychology, race/ethnicity, sex and sexuality, sexism, women and tagged American Indians, Charles Darwin, Charles Dawrin, culture, Evolutionary Psychology, feminism, gender, monogamy, monogomy, Native Americans, polygamy, sexism, sexuality, Tahiti.
 Bookmark the permalink.
-5 Comments.
+14 Comments.